Guiding you through the COVID-19 crisis

 Small Business Discretionary Grant Payments

-The Government has announced a discretionary fund has been set up to accommodate certain small businesses previously outside the scope of the business grant funds scheme.
+The Government set up a discretionary fund to accommodate certain small businesses previously outside the scope of the business grant funds scheme.

 This is in addition to the funding previously announced for the Small Business Grants Fund (SBGF) and the Retail, Hospitality and Leisure Grants Fund (RHLGF).
-The Government will confirm week commencing 4 May the exact amount for each local authority.
+The grant fund will be run through local authorities.

 To be eligible: